sirPixieJerry/sirPixieJerry/README.md

 ### Hey folks 👋,

 My name is Jérôme.
 My friends call me Jerry like this mouse in the cartoons.
 Besides that, I'm a digital artist full stack web developer, part-time gamer, vegetarian and former squatter.
 I have lived in Berlin for five years now and I love this city!
-Pronouns: <p style="color: #D12229">he</p>/him/SirPixie (Yes, I'm queer!)
+Pronouns: he/him/SirPixie (Yes, I'm queer!)

 <span style="color:blue">some _blue_ text</span>